-Art & Environment: Youth is a free program open to high school sophomores, juniors and seniors in the central Ohio area.
+Art & Ecology: Youth is a free program during the fall semester that is open to high school sophomores, juniors and seniors in the central Ohio area.
 Students will learn how artists, scientists, and activists are working to protect our natural environment by meeting and interviewing practicing artists and by visiting environmental research and service sites around central Ohio.
-Students’ research will culminate in final art projects that will be exhibited at the Wexner Center in December 2016.
+Students’ research will culminate in final art projects that will be exhibited at the Wexner Center in December 2020.

 Hear from students who have taken the course: